Why do i have dandruff in my eyebrows?

 • Cold, dry air or central heating

-Consistency is key, treating both the flakes and the underlying cause helps prevent recurrence.
+Consistency is key.
+Treating both the visible flakes and the underlying cause helps prevent recurrence.

 How to Treat & Prevent Eyebrow Dandruff